A two-day crash course in travel writing and journalism with some of the Guardian and Observer's experts

-This is a two-day crash course in travel writing and journalism with some of the Guardian and Observer's experts.
-In revealing and practical sessions with some of the Guardian's best travel journalists, you'll cover travel writing and journalism as it is today: the craft of long-form writing, multimedia (including photography), how to blog, how to pitch, what print and online editors are looking for (and what they're definitely not), and more.
-With plenty of opportunities for questions, this is a unique opportunity to gain insight into the travel writing industry.
+In revealing and practical sessions with plenty of opportunities for questions, you'll cover travel writing and journalism as it is today: the craft of long-form writing, multimedia (including photography), how to blog, how to pitch, what print and online editors are looking for (and what they're definitely not), and more.

 Maximum class size: 18